ovieokeh/react-navbar/README.md

 | shouldHideOnScroll | boolean     | true          | false      |
 | theme              | ThemeProps  |               | false      |

+If you pass in a `className` prop, you can style this class in your custom css to customize the look and feel of the navbar even more.

 #### ThemeProps

 | prop            | type   | default value |